Treaty of Balta Liman

 The 1838 Treaty of Balta Liman, or the Anglo-Ottoman Treaty, was a formal trade agreement signed between the Sublime Porte of the Ottoman Empire and Great Britain.
 The trade policies imposed upon the Ottoman Empire, after the Treaty of Balta Liman, were some of the most liberal, open market settlements that had ever been enacted.
 The terms of the treaty stated that the Ottoman Empire would abolish all monopolies and allow British merchants and their collaborators to have full access to all Ottoman markets and be taxed equally to local merchants.
 These agreements did not constitute an equal free trade arrangement, as Britain still employed protectionist policies on their agricultural markets.

-Leading up to the Treaty of Balta Liman, in autumn 1831, the Governor of Egypt, Muhammad Ali of Egypt, retaliated against the Ottoman Empire.
-Mehmet Ali had not been given the territory that the Ottoman Sultan Mahmud II had promised him after he provided military expertise in defeating Greek rebels in 1824.
-In response, Ali Pasha's son, Ibrahim Pasha, led the Egyptian army to storm Lebanon and Syria, quickly defeating Ottoman forces.
+Leading up to the Treaty of Balta Liman, in autumn 1831, the Governor of Egypt, Mehmed Ali, retaliated against the Ottoman Empire.
+Mehmed Ali had not been given the territory that the Ottoman Sultan Mahmud II had promised him after he provided military expertise in defeating Greek rebels in 1824.
+In response, Mehmed Ali's son, Ibrahim Pasha, led the Egyptian army to storm Lebanon and Syria, quickly defeating Ottoman forces.
 Mahmud II appealed to Britain and France for help, but neither would intervene.
-The Empire reluctantly turned to Russia for help, which in turn stopped Ali Pasha's advancements.
+The Empire reluctantly turned to Russia for help, which in turn stopped Mehmed Ali's advancements.
 After a round of negotiations, Egypt was able to retain most of the conquered land, though neither party was truly satisfied with the outcome.
 Tensions between Egypt and the Ottoman Empire, along with fears of Russian intervention, gave London an opportunity and the incentive to negotiate with Constantinople.
-Britain took advantage of the unrest and offered its hand in helping the Ottoman Empire defeat Mehmet Ali Pasha, in exchange for complete access to Ottoman trade markets.
+Britain took advantage of the unrest and offered its hand in helping the Ottoman Empire defeat Mehmed Ali Pasha, in exchange for complete access to Ottoman trade markets.